sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 then records the current state of the schema so that if the upgrade fails, the process can revert the app back to its previous version.

-This tutorial demonstrates how to

-- Create an upgrade process for your app using Liferay's new upgrade framework
+This tutorial demonstrates how to create an upgrade process for your app using Liferay's new upgrade framework.

 Go ahead and jump right in to declaring your dependencies next.